M-industries/Kjernersite/pages/company.md

 ---

 Kjerner has a new approach to building software solutions.
 To see it is to believe it, and we can show you amazing things in only a few hours.
+We use the [Alan platform](https://alan-platform.com)

 ## Enterprise-ready Software